ngholson/g4ScoreBoard/README.md

 this is a purely javascript/html/css driven scoreboard system for OBS Studio

-free to use and modify for non-commercial use as long as this copyright statment remains intact. for a commercial license please contact norman@g4creations.com
+free to use and modify for non-commercial use as long as all copyright statments remain intact. for a commercial license please contact norman@g4creations.com

 Salotto logo is the copyright of Salotto and is used with their permission.